ADULTS &

 A missed

-lesson can be made up at another time within the
+lesson could be made up at another time within the

 For

-those who are new to pottery, the mere nature of clay work means that
+those who were new to pottery, the mere nature of clay work meant that

 take work home immediately.
-The object, once made, has to dry, be fired, glazed and
+The object, once made, had to dry, be fired, glazed and

 fired again!